-We are very proud of our curriculum at Woodville Infant school.
-We deliver exciting lessons that, when appropriate are linked to a half termly project or theme.
+We made the decision that when appropriate content is linked to a half termly project or theme.
 The long term plan and termly 'Spotlight on the Curriculum' documents show how we use these projects to teach the majority of the National Curriculum subjects.

 Long Term Plan